 Haras du Pin

-- Les courses du Pin (The Pin Races) : In a convivial, rural atmosphere, the Haras du Pin welcomes leading flat-racing and obstacle specialists on one of the oldest race courses in France.
+- Les courses du Pin (horse races at the Haras du Pin): in a convivial, rural atmosphere, the Haras du Pin welcomes leading flat-racing and steeple-chase specialists on one of the oldest race courses in France.

-- Les jeudis du Pin (The Pin on Thursdays) : The Stud has built its reputation around four exceptional breeds : the Percheron, the Trotteur Français, the Selle Français and the English Thoroughbred.
-Together with the collection of horse-drawn vehicles, they are the centre of displays that take place every Thursday afternoon from June to September.
+- Les jeudis du Pin (special Thursday events): the stud has built its reputation around nurturing exceptional breeds, notably the Percheron, the Normandy Cobb, the Trotteur Français, the Selle Français and the English Thoroughbred.
+Together with the collection of horse-drawn vehicles, they are at the centre of displays that take place every Thursday afternoon from June to September.